mapbox/mapbox.js/API.md

 ## mapbox.layer()

-You can add a tiled layer to your map with `mapbox.layer()`, a simple interface to layers from [MapBox Hosting](http://mapbox.com/tour/) and elsewhere.
+You can add a tiled layer to your map with `mapbox.layer()`, a simple interface to layers from MapBox and elsewhere.

 _Returns_ a layer object, which has the following methods: